Tridacna

 Tridacna is a genus of large saltwater clams, marine bivalve molluscs in the subfamily Tridacninae, the giant clams.
+Many Tridacna species are threatened.
 They have heavy shells, fluted with 4 to 6 folds.
-The mantle is brightly coloured.
+The mantle is often brightly coloured.
 They inhabit shallow waters of coral reefs in warm seas of the Indo-Pacific region.
 These clams are popular in marine aquaria, and in some areas, such as the Philippines, members of the genus are farmed for the marine aquarium trade.
 They live in symbiosis with photosynthetic algae (zooxanthellae).
 Some species are eaten by humans.

 All species in the genus Tridacna are protected under CITES Appendix II.

-Systematics and phylogeny
+Etymology

+The name Tridacna arises from Greek words tri, meaning three, and dacno, meaning bite.
+In the Ancient Roman text Natural History, Pliny the Elder explained the nomenclature comes from the fact that "they are so large as to require three bites in eating them.”

+List of Species, Systematics, and Phylogeny

 The genus contains the following species: